LukeErren/Stack-Overflow-analysis/README.md

 This repository contains the Jupyer notebook with the source code I used for the blogpost [What does the yearly Stack Overflow survey tell us?](https://medium.com/@lukeerren/what-does-the-yearly-stack-overflow-survey-tell-us-ef273b882680)

 ## CRISP-DM
-For this analsys I've made use of the CRISP-DM method.
+For this analysis I've made use of the CRISP-DM method;

 ### 1. Business Understanding
 From the data I want to answer the following questions :